v-aru/fizzbuzzbass/README.md

 ### Local Development

-To work locally, please install the dependencies using `npm i` first.
+To work locally, please install the dependencies using `npm i` first for FrontEnd components.
+For the backend FastAPI component please use the following command to install dependencies `pip install -r requirements.txt`

 Run `npm run dev` to start a development server and open the displayed URL in a browser.